Enhance your Xbox setup: The best monitors for Xbox Series X

 What’s the best monitor for Xbox Series X?

+Unlike choosing the best monitor for Mac Mini M1, the M2 can natively support two displays.
+That means you could opt for the luxury of dual curved monitors.
 Unfortunately, despite supporting a wide range of 16:9 resolutions, the Xbox Series X doesn’t support the sort of resolution you’ll need for curved widescreen monitors and the like.
 They will work, but the console’s video output will be displayed with vertical black bars on either side.
+As we discovered when researching the best monitors for Xbox Series X, the AOC AGON AG324UX above is a fantastic all-rounder for most gamers.

 Should I get a 144Hz monitor for Xbox Series X?